pixieprix/pixieprix.github.io/index.md

 #### Others:

-- [Vaccine Distribution](https://project-vaccine-distribution.streamlit.app/): Our project page documenting the design and implementation of a database for vaccine distribution.
+- [Vaccine Distribution](https://project-vaccine-distribution.streamlit.app/): Contributed to the design and implementation of a database for vaccine distribution as part of a course project.

-- [Job-search](https://github.com/pixieprix/job_search): A mini web-app that visualises scraped data pertaining to job advertisements found on indeed.com.
+- [Job-search](https://github.com/pixieprix/job_search): Implemented a mini web-app that visualises scraped data pertaining to job advertisements found on indeed.com.
 Built with Selenium and BeautifulSoup (webscraper), Sqlite (Database), FastAPI (Backend), Streamlit (Frontend UI), and Docker.

 ## Miscellaneous

 I also enjoy collaborating with people on various fronts.
 I have been an orientation group leader, vice-captain of the NUS waterpolo team, and co-organised a virtual team-building event for my division during my time at ASTAR.
-More recently, I volunteered as a Speaker's buddy/ Partner Side Events Team  @ Slush 2022/2023 in Helsinki.
+More recently, I volunteered as a Speaker's buddy/ joined the Partner Side Events Team  @ Slush 2022/2023 in Helsinki.

 <!--
 ## Miscellaneous